-CS 911 Integrated Pharmacotherapy IX: Dermatology & Rheumatology with Lab (3 Credits)
+CS 878 Integrated Pharmacotherapy VIII: Urology & Reproductive System (3 Credits)

-This course horizontally integrates pathophysiology, medicinal chemistry, pharmacology, clinical pharmacokinetics, and pharmacotherapeutics concepts related to for dermatologic and rheumatologic conditions.
-The pathophysiology of specific disease conditions will be discussed, followed by the respective drugs or drug classes emphasizing structure-activity relationship, mechanisms of action, pharmacokinetics, and pharmacological actions on various organ systems, toxicity profiles, contraindications, and drug-drug interactions.
+This course horizontally integrates pathophysiology, medicinal chemistry, pharmacology, clinical pharmacokinetics, and pharmacotherapeutics concepts related to urologic conditions and reproductive system.
+The pathophysiology of specific disease conditions will be discussed, followed by the respective drugs or drug classes emphasizing structure-activity relationship, mechanisms of action, pharmacokinetics, and pharmacological actions on various organ systems, toxicity profiles. contraindications, and drug-drug interactions.
 Pharmacotherapeutics will be taught in a sequential and integrative manner to link concepts of medicinal chemistry coupled with the pharmacology of the drugs used in the corresponding disease.
-Through this integrated approach of learning, students will be able to apply knowledge of the basic sciences and clinical sciences to the management of patients with dermatologic and rheumatologic conditions.
+Through this integrated approach to learning, students will be able to apply knowledge of the basic sciences and clinical sciences to the management of patients with urologic or reproductive dysfunction/conditions.
 The laboratory section of the course will involve recitation with case discussions.

-Prerequisite: PS 742, PS 743.
+\Prerequisite: PS 741, PS 742, PS 743